bzuruce/bzuruce.github.io-OLD/README.md

-# I have'nt been updating: Ill try but I will be updating less often.
-Sorry.
 # Try it: bzuruce.github.io
 # New Tab
 I am developing a usable new tab page.
 It is Meant to be simple and lack less useful features.
 This is Updated Daily with little and big updates.